rpellerin/rpellerin.github.io/content/moving-to-berlin.md

 This is it folks, I am now officially a resident of Berlin, Germany!
 After over 2 years in Paris, it was about time for me to move.
 Here's to a new adventure!!!

 But wait a second.
 An international move doesn't happen with a snap!
-In this article, I list of the tasks I had to go through to make my move as smooth and painless as possible.
+In this article, I list all the tasks I had to go through to make my move as smooth and painless as possible.

 # Months in advance